mongodb/specifications/source/unified-test-format/unified-test-format.rst

 WriteModel interfaces.
 Each WriteModel implementation (e.g. InsertOneModel) provides important context to the method, but that type information is not easily expressed in YAML and JSON.
-To account for this, test files MUST nest each WriteModel document in a single-key document, where the key identifies the request type (e.g. "insertOne"), as in the following example::
+To account for this, test files MUST nest each WriteModel object in a single-key object, where the key identifies the request type (e.g. "insertOne"), as in the following example::

     arguments: